jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) If the person is not resident in New Zealand, they have a tax credit for the tax year corresponding to the income year of an amount equal to the excess of RSCT withheld over NRWT paid in relation to the contribution.
 When contribution is taxable Maori authority distribution (4) If the person is not resident in New Zealand and the retirement scheme contribution is a taxable Maori authority distribution, they have a tax credit for the tax year corresponding to the income year of an amount equal to the RSCT withheld.

+### LB 6BA Tax credits for TSWT
+When this section applies
+(1) This section applies in a tax year when a transfer scheme provides the Commissioner with investment income information that shows an amount of TSWT withheld from an assessable withdrawal amount of a person.
+Amount of credit
+(2) The person has a tax credit for the tax year equal to the amount of TSWT shown as withheld.
+Use of credit
+(3) The person must only use the tax credit to satisfy their income tax liability on the assessable withdrawal amount.

 ### LB 6B Tax credits for RLWT
 A person has a tax credit, for the tax year corresponding to an income year in which they dispose of residential land, equal to the amount of RLWT paid in relation to that residential land.